High entropy leads to symmetry-equivariant policies in Dec-POMDPs: Introduction

-In Hanabi, a very large and complex Dec-POMDP, standard MARL algorithms like independent PPO (IPPO) or independent DQN, typically produce joint policies which, while achieving high returns in self-play, do very poorly when paired in cross-play between independent seeds of the same algorithm \cite{hu2020other, bard2020hanabi}, and in cross-play with human proxy bots \cite{dizdarevic2025}.
-This is because they are unconstrained in which of the many different conventions they can develop and thus mostly converge to conventions which break symmetries of the game.
+In large and complex Dec-POMDPs like Hanabi \cite{bard2020hanabi} and Overcooked \cite{carroll2019utility}, standard MARL algorithms like independent PPO (IPPO) \cite{witt2020} or independent DQN have been reported to produce joint policies which, while achieving high returns in SP, do very poorly when paired in XP between independent seeds of the same algorithm \cite{bard2020hanabi, hu2020other, muglich2022equivariant, muglich2025expectedreturnsymmetries, gessler2025}, and in XP with human-proxy bots \cite{hu2021off, dizdarevic2025}.
+This is because those algorithms are unconstrained in which of the many different conventions they can converge to, and thus mostly converge to conventions which break symmetries of the Dec-POMDP.
+Many highly specialized algorithms were designed to produce policies which do not break symmetries and are compatible with each other in XP, e.g. \cite{hu2020other, cui2021k, hu2021off, cui2022offteamlearning, lupu2021trajectory, muglich2022equivariant, muglich2025expectedreturnsymmetries, lauffer2025robustdiversemultiagentlearning}.

-The goal of zero-shot coordination (ZSC) is to find algorithms, which produce compatible joint policies across different implementations, in particular across different random seeds of the same implementation.
-In Hanabi, ZSC algorithms have led to state-of-the-art scores in cross-play between independently trained joint policies from different random seeds of the same implementation \cite{hu2021off, cui2022offteamlearning}, and in cross-play with human-proxy bots \cite{dizdarevic2025}.